Death Guard Toxic Wasteland Bases

 A Note on Adhesion

 The basing glue holds the models to the bases reasonably well for display and casual play.
-For gaming where models get bumped and picked up a lot, you might want to reinforce it — a thin ring of superglue around the edge where foot meets base after the basing glue is fully cured.
+For gaming where models get bumped and picked up a lot, you might want to reinforce it with a thin ring of superglue around the edge where foot meets base after the basing glue is fully cured.
 Capillary action pulls the superglue underneath and bonds to the plastic.

 For characters and bigger models, consider pinning through the foot into the base before the glue step.
 Belt and suspenders.